Cursor

 Solution

-An outdoor play app, paired with binocular-camera toy that makes nature exploration fun and educational for Kiwi tamariki while strengthening the Unsworth Heights community.
+An outdoor play app paired with camera-binoculars that makes nature exploration a fun adventure for tamariki, while encouraging wider community bonding.

 Younimeal Vending Machine